lana/backend-challenge/README.md

 # GO Transactions

 GO Transaction is an API which stores a complete transaction history for transact  ions between users.
-For example:

 This Application uses PostgreSQL as its Primary Database.